awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 ```

 **Tip**
- If you don't already know the subnet IDs to use for the `--vpc-subnet-ids` parameter, see [Setting up network prerequisites](#rds-proxy-network-prereqs) for examples of how to find the subnet IDs that you can use\.
+ If you don't already know the subnet IDs to use for the `--vpc-subnet-ids` parameter, see [Setting up network prerequisites](#rds-proxy-network-prereqs) for examples of how to find them\.

 **Note**
 The security group must allow access to the database the proxy connects to\.
 The same security group is used for ingress from your applications to the proxy, and for egress from the proxy to the database\.
 For example, suppose that you use the same security group for your database and your proxy\.
 In this case, make sure that you specify that resources in that security group can communicate with other resources in the same security group\.